eBayClassifiedsGroup/PanteraS/README.md

 masterhost-2# echo 'ZOOKEEPER_ID=2' >> restricted/host
 masterhost-3# echo 'ZOOKEEPER_ID=3' >> restricted/host
 ```
 Optionally, if you have multiple IPs,
 set an IP address of docker host (do not use docker0 interface IP)
-if you don't set - it will try to guess `dig +short ${HOSTNAME}`
+if you don't set it - it will try to guess `dig +short ${HOSTNAME}`
 ```
 masterhost-1# echo 'IP=x.x.x.1' >> restricted/host
 masterhost-2# echo 'IP=x.x.x.2' >> restricted/host